 The four-foot-tall plant has dark red foliage in the spring that gradually turns green as the days heat up.
 In the fall, it turns a vibrant red.

 And, oh yeah, don’t forget the fruit.
 It produces sweet, juicy berries, with a large yield on each plant.
-This cultivar needs about 800 chill hours and grows best in Zones 4-7.
+This cultivar needs about 800 chill hours and grows best in Zones 4 to 7.

-‘Chippewa’ is a half-high blueberry that’s hardy in Zones 3-7.
+‘Chippewa’ is a half-high blueberry that’s hardy in Zones 3 to 7.

 It was bred at the University of Minnesota with the goal in mind to create a four-foot-tall plant that has beautiful, large leaves and a massive yield of up to six pounds of sweet, medium to large berries per plant.